 The last evening we were together found us sitting on the end of an old pier, our favorite meeting place.
-The clarity and brilliance of the full moon in the clear night sky seemed so close you could reach out and touch it.
-Watching it move across the horizon, we hardly said a word to one another.
-We had grown so close, there was no longer a need for words, just closeness.
-I reached out toward the moon and Conor laughed, “I know.
+The clarity and brilliance of the full moon in the clear night sky made it seem so close you could reach out and touch it.
+Watching this heavenly body move silently across the horizon, we hardly said a word to one another.
+We had grown so close, words were no longer necessary … just closeness.
+Conor laughed when I reached out toward the moon, “I know.
 I was thinking the same thing.”

 “It seems so close.”

 But today was different.
 He finished packing the trunk of his car, closed the lid and turned to me.
-There were tears welling in his eyes when he said, ‘Tu gra agam duit.”
+There were tears welling in his eyes when he said, “Tá grá agam duit.”

 I was on the verge of tears myself and could not utter a sound.
 I embraced him and held him so tight he gasped.
 As I released him I whispered, “Me too.”

 He grabbed me, “Me too?
-Is that all you have to say to me?”
+Is that the best you can do?”

-I shook my head, smiled, and began to sob, “Tu gra agam duit.”
+I shook my head, smiled, and began to sob, “Tá grá agam duit.”

 “That’s better.”
 We held each other for a long time, and then he was gone and I stood there alone watching half of my life drive away.

 We wrote often in the beginning, but by year’s end, the letters were fewer until they stopped altogether.
-I often think things would have been different if email had been as readily available as it is today, but it wasn’t then.
+I often think things would have been different if email had been as readily available as it is today, but it didn’t exist then.

 I mourned the loss of my friend and wondered how the Gods could have let this happen.
 I’m not a promiscuous person by nature so it was difficult for me to find someone else to include in my life which seemed so terribly empty.

-I decided to make a career out of the Air Force and retired a few days after my twentieth anniversary with a comfortable income and nowhere to go and nothing to do.
-I traveled for a few months and found doing so solo was disappointing.
+I decided to make the Air Force my career, and retired a few days after my twentieth anniversary with a comfortable income and nowhere to go and nothing to do.
+I traveled for a few months and found doing so solo was empty and disappointing.

 San Francisco appeared to be the best place to settle.
 The weather and culture seemed to be amicable to my needs.
 Perhaps I would find someone there to satisfy the emptiness in my heart.
 I found a small apartment on Nob Hill behind the Fairmont Hotel, moved in and began to explore this extraordinary city.

-I lived on Powell near California and was delighted to have cable cars at my disposal to go just about anywhere.
-I enjoyed walking the hills of this city but also enjoyed riding those unique coaches with their bell ringing conductors.
-The charm of this city was beginning to rub off on me in a big way.
+I lived on Powell near California and was delighted to have those wonderful unique cable cars at my disposal to take me just about anywhere in the city.
+But I also enjoyed walking the hills of San Francisco inhaling the invigorating cool ocean air as I climbed to my apartment on the hill.
+The charm of this city was beginning to rub off on me in ways I had never imagined.

-One Sunday morning I caught the Powell Street cable car going down to the Embarcadero.
-I had heard about the sourdough bread you could buy there at Boudin’s bakery.
-That sounded like a fine thing to do this beautiful Sunday morning.
-I got off at the end of the line in the Aquatic Park and walked along the Bayfront until I saw Boudin’s where I purchased my first loaf of that heavenly bread.
+One Sunday morning, soon after arriving in this beautiful City by the Bay, I stepped onto the Powell Street cable car on its way to the Embarcadero by San Francisco Bay.
+I had heard about the sourdough bread you could buy at Boudin’s bakery.
+That seemed like a fine thing to do this brisk, beautiful morning.
+I got off at the end of the line in Aquatic Park and walked along the Bayfront until I saw Boudin’s Bakery in the distance where I purchased my first loaf of that heavenly bread.
 I munched on a slice as I walked aimlessly around.

 I noticed a panhandler coming my way and thought ‘What the hell, I’ll give him a slice of bread if he wants it.’
-He didn’t want the bread, he wanted money so, I gave him a few dollars and he walked away.
+He didn’t want the bread, he wanted money so, I gave him a few dollars and he continued on his way.
 I stood there for a moment as he retreated and thought there was something familiar about this bum.
-He wore one of those billowing multi-colored knitted caps to cover his uncut hair which I assumed was red to match his shaggy beard.
+He wore one of those billowing multi-colored knitted caps to cover his uncut hair which I assumed was as red as his shaggy beard.

 I found myself following him at a distance and wondered why.
-His clothing amounted to less than rags and his feet were barely clad in worn leather sandals.
-For some unknown reason, I felt empathy for this creature.
+His clothing amounted to little more than rags and his feet were barely clad in worn leather sandals.
+For some reason, I felt empathy for this creature.
 I wanted to help him.
 I followed him for some time until he spotted me.
-I thought he would run from me but he didn’t.
-He came at me with an angry scowl on his weather-beaten face.
+I thought he would run from me but, he didn’t.
+Instead, he came at me with an angry scowl on his weather-beaten face.
 “What the fuck do you want?”

 I said nothing and handed him a fifty dollar bill.
-He took it and looked at me in the strangest way.
+He took it.
+Then he looked at me in the strangest way.
 I smiled and walked away.
 I was afraid to turn around to observe him.
 He obviously wanted to be left alone.
 I caught the next cable car and went to my apartment.
-For some reason, I could not get this character out of my mind.
+But I could not get this character out of my mind.
 I wanted to see him again.